Photo by RDNE Stock project on Pexels.

 If we want to create meaningful and lasting change, we have to use our energies wisely.

-For example, I ran an organisation called Transnational Queer Underground, and with that platform, I published art and stories focused on the experience of being queer in this world.
+For example, I ran an organisation called Transnational Queer Underground, and through that platform, I published art and stories focused on the experience of being queer in this world.

 The common goal that united the community around that, was to create more space for diverse queer perspectives and to show that being queer can mean many different things and that that’s not only OK, but actually pretty cool.

-Now, with the CREATRIX School, the common goal is to CREATE a world, in which we can all live together peacefully – celebrating our differences.
+Now, with the CREATRIX School, the common goal is to CREATE a world, in which we can all live together peacefully – celebrating our differences and our unique gifts and talents.

-By doing so, we are creating a community of people who want to learn all it takes to live an empowered and free life – and to find out what that means by practising this in community with other people.
+By doing so, we are growing a community of people who want to learn all it takes to live an empowered and free life – and to find out what that means by practising this in community with other people – peacefully.

 Because no one exists in a vacuum, and this is also why it is important to find, build and create our communities – the places where we experience true belonging and where we can come together to support each other.